aws/karpenter-provider-aws/website/content/en/pre-docs/deploy-guide/_index.md

 Karpenter supports the [same set of Kubernetes versions as EKS supports](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html) for new clusters.
 Karpenter strongly encourages a posture of promptly adopting new versions of Kubernetes.

 ### Service Account
-    - `Karpenter`
+    - `Karpenter` Service Account

 The `Karpenter` service account needs sufficient cluster permissions to, for example, add new nodes and bind pods to nodes.
 Review the ["karpenter-controller" `role` and `ClusterRole`](rbac.yaml) from the default helm chart to understand what permissions the Karpenter service account needs.
-The Karpenter helm chart includes many other roles, but the "karpenter-controller" resources require uniquely broad access.
+The Karpenter helm chart includes other roles (`karpenter-webhook`), but the "karpenter-controller" resources require uniquely broad access.

 In part: